gomorpheus/morpheus-docs/getting_started/guides/aws_guide.rst

 As the instance is provisioning, we can go to the "HISTORY" tab and see Morpheus executing the tasks that were contained in our workflow.

 This is just one example of using Morpheus to automate the process of configuring and instance to your needs.
 There are a number of other automation types that can be built into your workflows as well.
-For further information, take a look at the :ref:`automationintegrations` guide in Morpheus docs.
+For further information, take a look at the :ref:`Automation Integrations` guide in Morpheus docs.

 Conclusion
 ^^^^^^^^^^